 Visual and Media Anthropology at Freie Universität Berlin

-The Institute of Social and Cultural Anthropology (Department of Political and Social Sciences) at the Freie Universität Berlin, a university of excellence, is offering an innovative continuing education online Master's (M.A.) program in Visual and Media Anthropology with additional in-house-classes.
-The vision of the program is to bring visual and media anthropological knowledge to people who have already settled, and are future leaders, in the film industry or governmental and non- governmental organizations, as well as to the current and future leading voices of the museums, film festivals, new media, galleries and other art und culture production industries.
+The Institute of Social and Cultural Anthropology (Department of Political and Social Sciences) at the Freie Universität Berlin, a university of excellence, is offering an innovative continuing education online Master's (M.A.) program in Visual and Media Anthropology.
+The vision of the program is to bring visual and media anthropological knowledge to people who have already settled, and are future leaders, in the digital media sectors, the artificial intelligence industry and research, the film industry or governmental and non- governmental organizations, as well as to the current and future leading voices of the museums, film festivals, new and social media, galleries and other art und culture production industries.

 - The two-year Master's program comprises 120 ECTS

 - It is a web-based advanced graduate degree program educating media professionals in visual and media anthropology

 - The program is highly international.
 Students come from all continents and 50 different countries

 - Since its inception (winter semester 2008/2009), the program has a successfully high rate of applicants

 - The program immatriculates between 20 and 30 students every year

 The MA in Visual and Media Anthropology is the winner of the E-learning prize 2010 of the Centre for Digital Systems (CeDiS).
 We use a combination of different e-learning tools (Adobe Connect Webinar, LMS Blackboard, multi-media Online modules designed by our lecturer and 3D-virtual environments with avatars and voice-chat).

 Image 1: Students and lecturer in the Adobe Connect Webinar